CNM-University-of-Guelph/ebbflow/docs/source/using_acsl.rst

 - All configuration values are expected to be in the DYNAMIC section
 - Arguments provided to run() will overide configuration values set as constants
     - Ex.
 CINT
+- time is always the variable "t"
+    - t is always available to functions